nostrband/ephemerelay/README.md

 - TypeScript
 - Deno
-- NoDB (it's like NoSQL except there isn't a database)
+- NoDB (it's like NoSQL except there's no a database)

 ## Features